Paul served in the U.S. Navy 1967–1971. He was stationed in Illinois, California, Texas, and on bases in Taiwan, Japan, and Maryland.

 It was college life all over again staying in a dormitory and sharing a room with an enlisted Army guy who was studying Korean.
 We dined in a big mess hall near our barracks and had facilities for washing clothes.

 On weekends, I had time to roam around Monterey and nearby Carmel Beach.
 During a few weekends, I would travel to San Francisco with classmates to watch go-go dancing on North Beach, dine in Chinese restaurants in Chinatown, go to Major League Baseball games and see college football games at Berkeley.
-While in San Francisco, I especially enjoyed riding the cable cars from Mission Street to Fisherman's Wharf.
+While in San Francisco, I especially enjoyed riding cable cars from Mission Street to Fisherman's Wharf.

 Security School Training in Texas — July–October 1968